backstage/backstage/.changeset/hungry-numbers-sing.md

 '@backstage/plugin-catalog': patch
 ---

-Customized the titles of of Card components displayed on the catalog entity pages.
+Customized the titles of Card components displayed on the catalog entity pages.